lequeso/awesomeincu-2015/_posts/2014-09-17-kasc-conference-talk-k12.md

 ---
 layout: post
 title: "Teaching Teachers How To Teach Coding"
-description: "Awesome Inc U Director Nick Such spoke with teachers and K-12 administrators at the KASC Conference in Louisville this week about How To Host An Hour of Code at Your School"
+description: "We Love Pasta Director Nick Such spoke with teachers and K-12 administrators at the KASC Conference in Louisville this week about How To Host An Hour of Code at Your School"
 category:
 tags: [learntocode, k12, education, teachers, kasc]
 ---